 Once in the BIOS, you can see the temperature under the Hardware and Monitor section.
 If you don’t find the temp data, then don’t worry.
 Maybe your motherboard manufacturer doesn’t have the option to show the temperature details.

-Go through our epic guide on how to fix CPU temperature jumping up and down.
+Also, related to this guide on how to fix CPU temperature jumping up and down.

 Which CPUs Tend to Run Hotter?